amanoxsolutions/mlops-realtime-data-ingestion/doc/INGESTION.md

 # Data Ingestion
+This documentation gives you some information to look at the data being ingested in the various AWS services et different stages of the data pipeline.
 ## Controlling the Kinesis Firehose Data Ingestion
 Once the stack is deployed, the AWS Fargate container will automatically start polling blokchain data and write them into Amazon EventBridge, which will be sent automatically to Kinesis Firehose.